-Australia has signed Free Trade Agreements with the USA, ASEAN, Korea, China and Japan.
-The general consensus across the Australian meat processing industry is that the recently signed Free Trade Agreements bring strong benefits to the industry, predominantly in the form of tariff reductions which increase our international competitiveness.
+Australia has signed free trade agreements with the USA, ASEAN, Korea, China and Japan.
+The consensus across the Australian meat processing industry is that the recently signed free trade agreements bring strong benefits to the industry, predominantly in the form of tariff reductions that increase our international competitiveness.
 However, MISP 2020 states that as economic barriers fall, there will likely be an increase in technical barriers for both meat and live animals - currently costing \$1.3 billion annually - that will require a greater proportion of market access effort over the life of the plan.